-Policies Concerning Campus Law Enforcement 2017 lk
+Policies Concerning Campus Law Enforcement

 Centenary University Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Centenary University.
 Centenary University security officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
 Security officers do not possess arrest power.
 Criminal incidents are referred to the local police who have jurisdiction on the campus.
-The Safety and Security Office at Centenary University maintains a highly professional working relationship with the Hackettstown Police Department, All crime victims and witnesses are strongly encouraged to immediately report the crime to campus Security Department and the appropriate police agency.
-Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
+The Safety and Security Office at Centenary University maintains a highly professional working relationship with the Hackettstown Police Department.
+All crime victims and witnesses are strongly encouraged to immediately report the crime to the campus Security Department and the appropriate police agency.
+Prompt reporting will ensure timely warning notices on-campus and timely disclosure of crime statistics.
+Centenary security occasionally works with other law enforcement agencies including but not limited to the New Jersey State Police, The Warren, Morris and Middlesex County Prosecutor's Offices and the Warren, and Morris County Sheriff's Departments.

-The Centenary Security Department maintains a close working relationship with the local police department.
-Centenary security occasionally works with other law enforcement agencies including but not limited to the New Jersey State Police, The Warren, Morris and Middlesex County Prosecutor's Offices and the Warren, Morris and Middlesex County Sheriff's Departments.
 The officers of Centenary Security and the Hackettstown Police Department (HPD) communicate regularly on the scene of incidents that occur in and around the main campus area.
 The Centenary Security Officers work closely with the investigative staff at HPD when incidents arise that require joint investigative efforts.
 There is no written memorandum of understanding between Centenary and HPD.

 Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Campus Security in a timely manner.
 To report a crime or an emergency on the Hackettstown campus, call security at extension "0" or, from outside the university phone system, 908 852-1400.
-Crimes may also be reported to the Hackettstown Police at 908 852-3300 Parsippany Police, 973 263-4300, Washington Township Police 908 876-3232, Edison Police, 732 248-7400 (non-emergency) or 9-1-1.
+Crimes may also be reported to the Hackettstown Police at 908 852-3300 and Washington Township Police 908 876-3232,) or 9-1-1.
 Crimes should be reported to campus security to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.

-Daily officer reports are submitted to the Chief of Security recording all activity that occurs on each shift including: all transport services provided, the times that building checks are performed, any outdoor lights which are not functioning, detailed accounting of all vehicles found to be in violation of University parking/safety regulations, and all vehicles which have been towed.
+Daily officer reports are submitted to the Chief of Security recording all activity that occurs on each shift including: all transport services provided, the times that building checks are performed, any outdoor lights which are not functioning, detailed accounting of all vehicles found to be in violation of university parking/safety regulations, and all vehicles which have been towed.

-Policies Concerning Campus Law Enforcement off Campus Locations 2014 lk
+Policies Concerning Campus Law Enforcement off Campus Locations

-Centenary University does not have any recognized off-campus locations at this time.
+Centenary University does not have any recognized off-campus locations currently.

-Alcohol Policy and Procedures 2016 vg
+Alcohol Policy and Procedures

-The enforcement of alcohol laws on campus is the primary responsibility of the Security Department and the Local Police Department.
-The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
-Such laws are strictly enforced by the Security Department and the Local Police Department.
-Violators are subject to the University's disciplinary action, criminal prosecution, fine and imprisonment.
+The enforcement of alcohol laws on campus is the primary responsibility of the Campus Life Department, Security Department and the Local Police Department.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the University.

-Substance Abuse Policy and Procedures 2016 vg
+Substance Abuse Policy and Procedures

 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
-Such laws are strictly enforced by the Security Department and Local Police Department.
-Violators are subject to University's disciplinary action, criminal prosecution, fine and imprisonment
+Such laws are strictly enforced by the Campus Life Department, Security Department and Local Police Department.
+Violators are subject to University's disciplinary action, criminal prosecution, fine and imprisonment.